SARAH DENHOLM AND IMPROVE YOUR PUBLIC SPEAKING

 My name’s Sarah Denholm, I’m based in Melbourne, and I’m a speech coach, trainer and consultant.
 I do public speaking and presentation skills coaching throughout Australia and beyond.

-If you have something to say (or are employed to do so), and want to become comfortable, engaging and persuasive in front of groups, I could well be the right coach for you.
+If you have something to say (or are employed to do so), and want to become comfortable, engaging and influential in front of groups, I could well be the right coach for you.

 Learn how to increase your influence and impact when you communicate: whether that’s a conference keynote, small group meeting or 1:1 client appointment.

 After years of struggling with performance and public speaking anxiety (see my story below), I’ve learned what’s needed to prepare and perform at your best in front of an audience.

-My background is in the performing arts as professional pianist, chamber musician, and piano teacher.
-I’ve performed at a high level in venues such as the Purcell Room, Southbank, London (as a Park Lane Group Young Performer of the Year.)
+I originally trained as a professional Classical pianist, and performed at a high level in venues such as the Purcell Room, Southbank, London.